-In December 2008, Curtis Inabett Jr.—author of “The Legendary Florida A&M University Marching Band: The History of ‘The Hundred’”—watched the Kennedy Center Honors, an annual award given to members of the performing arts community for their lifetime of contributions to American culture.
-While watching the show, Inabett was inspired to nominate Dr. William P. Foster, famed director of The Marching 100 for more than 50 years.
+In December 2008, Curtis Inabinett Jr.—author of “The Legendary Florida A&M University Marching Band: The History of ‘The Hundred’”—watched the Kennedy Center Honors, an annual award given to members of the performing arts community for their lifetime of contributions to American culture.
+While watching the show, Inabinett was inspired to nominate Dr. William P. Foster, famed director of The Marching 100 for more than 50 years.

-A member of the Marching 100 from 1977 to 1979, Inabett was familiar with marching bands’ role in American culture.
-“I knew Dr. Foster had done a lot of things in the world of marching bands,” Inabett says.
+A member of the Marching 100 from 1977 to 1979, Inabinett was familiar with marching bands’ role in American culture.
+“I knew Dr. Foster had done a lot of things in the world of marching bands,” Inabinett says.
 “So, I decided to do some more research.”

 This research eventually led to a book that covers the history of the Marching 100 from 1946 to 2015.
 Readers should expect substantial time devoted to Foster along with a more general history of the program including the infamous hazing scandal of 2011 and the band’s redemption.

-After Inabett’s seven-year endeavor, the book was published in late 2016.
+After Inabinett’s seven-year endeavor, the book was published in late 2016.